Need New RV Bedding? Easily Find The Perfect Fit For Your Fickle Mattress

 Yes, you can use regular bedding in an RV.

-You just might have to MacGyver it a little to get it to fit if you have an odd-shaped bed.
+You might have to MacGyver it a little to fit if you have an odd-shaped bed.

 But for most recreational vehicles, regular bedding will work just fine.